Taking home your trophy or hide from NZ

 Some countries – for example, those in the EU – will only let you import a trophy or hide that has been processed in approved premises.
 Other countries have processing requirements that must be certified.

 Some countries require a Convention for International Trade in Endangered Species (CITES) permit.
-A CITES permit states that the trophy or hide is not from an endangered species.

 In New Zealand, CITES permits are issued by the Department of Conservation (DOC).